do i need planning permission

 porch

-Most porch additions with a floor area no greater than 3m2 and 3m in height can be done without planning permission.
+You can build porches with a floor area no greater than 3 square metres and 3m high without planning permission.
 You can also avoid building regulations by keeping the existing front door.

 18. Converting a Garage

-We’ve already told you how to build a garage without planning permission, but what about converting one?
-If you wish to convert a garage, this wouldn’t require planning permission either, providing you’re not extending the existing building.
+We’ve already discussed building a garage without planning permission, but what about converting one?
+Yes, you guessed it, converting a garage doesn’t require planning permission, provided you’re not extending the existing building.

 19. Loft Conversions